Season 1, Episode 47

 Lorne Brown:

-So when you get into the feeling part, like you said, you feel it in your chest or your solar plexes, you get them to kind of give it a shape, color, describe it.
+So when you get into the feeling part, like you said, you feel it in your chest or your solar plexus, you get them to kind of give it a shape, color, describe it.
 I think of two

 things that are kind of happening here.
 One is the reason I think this works is you’re bringing awareness to it now versus just being in it and suffering from it.
 Yes, totally.
 There’s a sense of awareness, and awareness is the light that can transform the darkness.
 And so that’s why it’s a little different than just when you’re totally spiraling out of control.
 There is a sense of awareness, there’s a little bit of distance as you witness this.
-And then when you get into it, it sounds like we want to interrupt because you have the body feeling and then the judgment and analyzing
+And then when you get into it, it sounds like we want to interrupt because you have the body feeling and then the judgment and analyzing can happen.
+And the goal here then is to interrupt that part so you don’t get into the story and reinforce it, are we?

 Russell Kennedy:

 Yeah.
 Yeah.
 Sometimes what I’ll do is I’ll just get people to sit with that pain.
-I was working with a woman a couple of weeks ago, and she had a very narcissistic mother who watched, was always commenting about her weight and that kind of thing.
+I was working with a woman a couple of weeks ago, and she had a very narcissistic mother who was always commenting about her weight and that kind of thing.
 And I said, well, where do you find your alarm?
 And I’m shortening this a lot.
 Said, well, it’s in my throat.
 It’s this hot burning tennis ball.
 That’s why the tennis ball came up, this hot burning tennis ball in my throat.
 And I often see daughters with

-narcissistic mothers have their alarm in their throat because they could never really express to their mother what they wanted to say.
+Narcissistic mothers have their alarm in their throat because they could never really express to their mother what they wanted to say.
 So that energy is locked there.
 So I said, okay, let’s just put our hand over that place because I do believe that that tennis ball that’s in your throat is an element of your younger self.
 Put your hand over that.
 Just see if you can connect with her.
 And then I’ll ask, did she have a nickname?
 It’s like, yeah, her nickname was like Izzy or Sammy or something like that.
 It’s like, okay, that’s how you talk to her.
 It’s like, Izzy, I’ve got you.
 We’re together.
 And I know this sounds kind of woo, but it works.
 It’s the only thing that’s worked for me over 35 years of dealing with crippling anxiety.

 Lorne Brown:

 It works and it’s simple.
 And so for our listeners, again, I’m a fan of simple, powerful, and effective and simple is often dismissed, right?
 Because it’s simple.
 But we used to dismiss meditation and now we see how it affects telomeres and blood pressure and other biomarkers, and it was considered just a silly thing from the ancient traditional cultures.
 And now we see it’s so simple.
-So this is simple talking to you yourself.
+So this is simply talking to yourself.
 I see it in my practice.
 It’s my favorite modality, especially when it comes to reproductive health, because often people are wanting to have a child, but yet they’re ready to love this child that they’re going to have, but they can’t love their

 Russell Kennedy: